'Game-changer' Farrell focused as another 100 nears

 Also, at times, his will to win spills over into the ugly.

 In a previous autumn, he flattened Izack Rodda and Andre Esterhuizen with hits that were barely legal.
-The one that knocked out Wasps teenager Charlie Atkinson a couple of years later certainly wasn't and earned him a five-game ban.
+The one that knocked out Wasps teenager Charlie Atkinson a couple of years later certainly was not, and earned him a five-game ban.

 Several referees have felt the rough edge of his tongue.